apache/james-project/backends-common/opensearch/src/test/resources/auth-es/README.md

 ### nginx-conf

 Contains nginx configuration files:
- - reverse_elasticsearch.conf: allow nginx to be the proxy connecting to ElasticSearch
+ - reverse_elasticsearch.conf: allow nginx to be the proxy connecting to OpenSearch
  - passwd: Nginx credentials file store, each record follows the format: `username:encrypted-password`

+TODO This set up is inherited from ElasticSearch where the security plugin was proprietary and this was our only way to test things like SSL, auth.
+Now that we use OpenSearch we could instead rely on OpenSearch native features.

 ### default.crt & default.key